-There are some general purpose LEDS on the HERON-FPGA7, which are driven by buffers that are external to the FPGA.
+There are some general purpose LEDS on the HERON-FPGA9, which are driven by the FPGA.

 The LEDs labelled 0 to 4 are driven by the FPGA pins LED0 to LED4 respectively.
 The LED will illuminate when the FPGA drives the pin low.